-Looking for the best things to do on your next trip to Vienna?
-With its opulent palaces, world-class art, and vibrant café culture, the city offers a wealth of experiences.
+Vienna has opulent palaces, world-class art, and vibrant café culture – it’s also one of the most beautiful cities in the world.
 This guide covers what we believe are the very best activities and sights in Vienna.

 For over 300 years, the Habsburg royal family ruled the Austro-Hungarian Empire, leaving Vienna steeped in the grandeur and power of that era.

-Few places in Europe can rival Viennese splendor, where imposing state apartments filled with priceless royal collections and grand masterpieces stand alongside magnificent Gothic and Baroque architecture.
+Few places in Europe can rival the Viennese splendour.
+Picture imposing state apartments, priceless royal collections, grand masterpieces and magnificent Gothic and Baroque architecture.

 Many people find Vienna pristine yet lacking atmosphere.

-That’s understandable, but beyond the palaces and regal squares, there are charming coffeehouses, trendy neighbourhoods, colourful streets, and cool bars.
+We think that take is completely understandable.
+But, beyond the palaces and regal squares, there are charming coffee houses, trendy neighbourhoods, colourful streets, and cool bars.

 We have selected some of the major attractions as well as a few local gems.
-This guide reflects our personal view of the must-see and must-do experiences in Vienna.
+This guide is our personal view of the must-see and must-do experiences in Vienna.

 To help you plan your trip to Vienna, we have included all the main attractions on the map below.